 Abodes - Lamentation for Emilio de’ Cavalieri, 2023, oil paint and acrylic on linen and wood, 27 x 35 x 6.5 cm.

 For this series of texts I thought it tempting to choose a painting that at first sight seems to be compact, uninviting and modest.
-A painting that can easily be overlooked when shown between more brutal and self-confident competitors.
+A painting that can easily be overlooked when shown among more brutal and self-confident competitors.
 “Abodes - Lamentation for Emilio de’ Cavalieri” of 2023 is such a painting.
 It is unpretending, dark and small, not much bigger than the screen of my computer.
 But it is rich in texture, structure, and in spite of its gloomy appearance full of colour.
 Glimpses of reds, yellows and greens are shown at the top and bottom, browns and blues abound in the central part.

 Notwithstanding its scant dimensions it has a lengthy title.
 Sometimes the title of an artwork provides a clue to the relation between the work and the reason why the artist has been inspired to create it.
 The title of this particular work, “Lamentation for Emilio de’ Cavalieri” gives us a clue that’s too interesting to ignore.
 Emilio de’ Cavalieri was a late 16th century Italian composer, who is most known for his work “The Lamentations of Jeremiah.”
 The little painting “Abodes - Lamentation for Emilio de’ Cavalieri” is likely made in praise of Cavalieri’s musical composition, or so at least it is suggested.
 Patrick Michael Fitzgerald’s lamentation in the form of a painting is about Cavalieri’s lamentation in the form of a choral.
 It is a lamentation of a lamentation, merging music and painting into one composition.